richardjrossiii/iOSAppInAssembly/README.md

 ### Notes

-If running the app with any accessiblity features enabled (switch control, guided access, etc.) the app crashes when the runtime tries to see if my App Delegate responds to the selector `accessibilityInitialize`, and I'm not entirely sure why.
+If running the app with any accessibility features enabled (switch control, guided access, etc.) the app crashes when the runtime tries to see if my App Delegate responds to the selector `accessibilityInitialize`, and I'm not entirely sure why.
 This may be fixed in the future.

 ### Resources